rytisss/RoadPavementSegmentation/README.md

 ### Everything is straight-forward.
 Check comments in the code!
 train.py - train
 predict.py - predict
-predict_by_patches.py - predict big image by cropping it into regions and joining them after
+predict_by_patches.py - predict a big image by cropping it into regions and joining them after

 # Rendered video results:
 ---------------------